hdgiacon/hdgiacon/README.md

 🔹 At night, i'm a master's student in the Professional Master's program of PPGI at the Federal University of Technology of Paraná in Cornélio Procópio - UTFPR (2025).
 I am taking courses such as Introduction to Artificial Intelligence, in which I developed an article that compares different neural network models for image classification.
 I also study Data Mining, Natural Language Processing (NLP) and Computer Vision, the latter being the focus of my dissertation, in which I apply Semantic Segmentation using U-Net and Vision Transformers (ViTs).

-🔹 I currently work as a Data Scientist at Serrabits, where I study and apply knowledge focused on Computer Vision and NLP, with LLMs from the Transformers architecture.
+🔹 I currently work as a Data Scientist at BrF, where I study and apply data knowledge along with Cloud, DevOps, orchestration, and Pipeline modeling.

 🔹 As a hobby, I explore computer vision techniques such as YOLO (You Only Look Once), GANs (Generative Adversarial Networks) and ViT (Vision Transformers).
 I'm developing an Open Source library in Dart/Flutter for simplified graph modeling and implementation, with plans to expand to other languages, such as Python and Rust.